 Each faculty has its own list or ‘programme’ of GTEs which students of that faculty can register for annually.
 Faculty GTE programmes consist of a selection of the Faculty’s own discipline-specific modules and in some cases discipline-specific elements from other DCU faculties.
 Further information on GTE registration is available from the 'Graduate Research Guide'.

-Supervisor approval is mandatory in order to register for GTEs.
+Supervisory approval is mandatory in order to register for GTEs.
 This is to ensure that the training chosen fully supports the completion of your research project, and that time available to the core research is not compromised.

 3. Register for your chosen GTE modules during the DCU registration process (with Registry)